Average Base Cost: $55,000

-Average base cost for a wedding at the Brooklyn Winery is calculated by figuring a 120–person guest list on a Saturday night using Peak Season rates of $300/pp. Transportation to venue, entertainment, decorations, additional rentals, DJ, and photography are not included.
-Average price includes gratuity and state sales tax.
+Average base cost for a wedding at Brooklyn Winery on a Saturday night in peak season requires a minimum spend of $50K.
+Transportation to venue, entertainment, decorations, DJ, and photography are not included.
+Average price includes management fee and state sales tax.
 Price is rounded up to the nearest thousand.

 *Prices subject to change

 How it breaks down:

 Facility Rental Fee: $250 – $300 per person (plus management fee and tax.
 See below for details)

 What’s Included: Brooklyn Winery wedding package includes: